Dre Campbell Farm

 However, there’s a way to make plants grow in very little space: the container gardening method.
 Many vegetables, like kale and arugula, grow well in containers.

-You can also make use of vertical gardening.
+You can also utilize vertical gardening.
 Pumpkins, for example, can be planted in a pot and channeled to grow on a fence.

 13. Plants Look Weak